 The best HIIT workout gear isn't necessarily expensive, and HIIT (High Intensity Interval Training) is by this point definitely not a fitness fad.
 It's a well established and proven way to get fit, improve your overall health, have a heart like a racehorse and the body of a demi-god or goddess.
 Need more encouragement?
 Here are five reason why you should try HIIT today and also the best HIIT workout to get things going.

 Although there is no magic wand you can wave to tone up, lose weight and gain muscle quickly – so don't believe all those spurious 'get ripped in two weeks' claims from dodgy products – a HIIT workout, performed a few times a week, is undoubtedly one of the best ways to get fit, lose weight and get a six pack.
 You might need some workout shoes, though, and maybe one kettlebell too.

 High intensity interval training is all about fitting in a lot of work in a short space of time.
 We'll tell you what a HIIT workout actually is, how to get started and the gear you'll need to torch all that holiday fat and build your perfect body this year.
 Yes, it's hard work, but you can make your life easier (and your body better) by using the right tools for the job.

-The best HIIT workout gear to buy
+Best HIIT workout gear to buy in 2021

 Skipping is often overlooked, but it's one of the best ways to get a high-intensity sweat on while developing great co-ordination.
 Used by everyone from Crossfit pros to world champion boxers, to small girls, a skipping rope is one of the best ways to burn fat.
 Never tried it and think we're kidding?
 Try skipping for two minutes and see how far you get…